MontrealCorpusTools/ISCAN/README.md

 ### Initial migrations

-The first time you use polyglot-server, you will need to make database migrations.
+The first time you use iscan-server, you will need to make database migrations.
 In another terminal, while the containers are up, run:

 ``docker-compose run app init``

 The needed migrations to perform will be detected and made.

 ### Superuser creation
-The first time you use polyglot-server, you will need to set up a username and password to log in with.
+The first time you use iscan-server, you will need to set up a username and password to log in with.
 In another terminal, while the containers are up, run:

 ``docker-compose run app manage createsuperuser``